lifehaverdev/credit-vault/README.md

 ### Best Practices / Golden Rules

 • Commit the chosen `PROXY_SALT` to the repo (or env sample) so it never changes accidentally.
-• A “virgin” deployer wallet is **no longer required**—only the deterministic proxy relies on `CREATE2`, and its address depends solely on the salt.
+• A “virgin” deployer wallet is **no longer required**—addresses depend solely on the salts and not on wallet nonces.
-• Verify that the canonical ERC1967 factory (`0x0000…Df24`) exists on the target chain.
+• No extra contracts to deploy – the canonical CreateX factory (`0xba5E…ba5Ed`) is already live on all major chains.
-• Keep compiler version and optimisation settings locked—bytecode drift breaks predictability for the proxy’s init-code hash.
+• Keep compiler version and optimisation settings locked—bytecode drift breaks predictability for the init-code hash.

 ---

 # Technical Details
 - **Proxy:** `Foundation` is an ERC1967 UUPS proxy, upgradeable by the NFT owner.
-- **CREATE2:** `Foundation` and `CharteredFund` contracts can be deployed at deterministic addresses.
+- **CREATE3:** All components are deployed deterministically via CreateX, sharing the same addresses across chains.
 - **Events:**
-  - `FundChartered`, `ContributionRecorded`, `CommitmentConfirmed`, `RemittanceProcessed`, `RescissionRequested`, `ContributionRescinded`, `marshalStatusChanged`, `Liquidation`, `OperatorFreeze`, `RefundChanged`, `Donation`.
-- **Admin/Utility:**
+  - `FundChartered`, `
-  - `setmarshal`: Authorizes an address to perform marshal operations.
-  - `setFreeze`: Pauses all marshal operations.
-  - `setRefund`: Enables the global emergency withdrawal mode.
-  - `multicall`: Allows the marshal to atomically execute multiple actions.
-  - `performCalldata`: Allows the admin to perform arbitrary calls, serving as the ultimate asset management tool.

-# For Developers
-- See `test/Foundation.t.sol` for a full suite of integration tests covering all flows and limitations.
-- Use the event log as the canonical source of truth for all offchain accounting.

-# Summary
-This system provides operational flexibility and on-chain transparency for credit-based applications.
-It is not a trustless vault; it is an auditable custody solution built on the principle that the protocol's marshal is trusted to manage user assets according to off-chain logic.